 installing low-flow faucet and shower heads

-Rebates for irrigation timers, efficient toilets, and washing machines can be found with many more water saving tips at www.whatcomwateralliance.org
+Rebates for irrigation timers, dishwashers, efficient toilets, and washing machines can be found with many more water saving tips at www.whatcomwateralliance.org

 When we use water more efficiently and work to avoid waste, we do our part to help ensure that we have adequate water today and into the future!